AB 617 – Statewide Requirements for Reporting and Reducing Air Pollutants Update

 Air Quality – Odor Quantification and Control

 This complimentary webinar will address how air quality odors are handled from a regulatory standpoint, as well as odor quantification, odor monitoring systems, odor modeling, odor control systems, and generally how to address odor issues.
-There are numerous odors; however, as an example, hydrogen sulfide (H2S) is known to be a common odor-causing compound, and odor nuisance can be detected in some individuals as low as 0.5 parts per billion (ppb).
-Monitoring for H2S or for other odors presents unique challenges due to the intermittency of source strength, the limitations to the instrument detection levels, and operating data acquisition systems that manage instantaneous and short-term averaging periods, as well as threshold notifications.
+There are numerous substances that can cause odors; as an example, hydrogen sulfide (H2S) is known to be a common odor-causing compound, and some individuals can detect an odor nuisance as low as 0.5 parts per billion (ppb).
+Monitoring for H2S or other odors presents unique challenges due to the intermittency of source strength, the limitations to instrument detection levels, and operating data acquisition systems that manage instantaneous and short-term averaging periods, as well as threshold notifications.
 Each of the odor compounds will have unique control system requirements.
-This webinar will cover the common odor situations and practical steps that can be taken to address odor complaints.
+This webinar will cover common odor situations and practical steps that can be taken to address odor complaints.

 Introduction to Environmental Reporting: Air, Water, and Waste

-As we enter 2017, EHS mangers are preparing themselves for the array of environmental reports that will need to be completed for operations that occurred in 2016, including hazardous materials, hazardous waste, stormwater, industrial wastewater, and air quality reports.
-This 60-minute webinar will focus on the reporting requirements and give you an overview of common air, water, and waste reports, the thresholds that require these reports be completed, the systems used to report, clarification on what is included, and their submittal deadlines.
+As we enter 2017, Environmental Health & Safety mangers are preparing themselves for the array of environmental reports that will need to be completed for operations that occurred in 2016, including hazardous materials, hazardous waste, storm water, industrial wastewater, and air quality reports.
+This 60-minute webinar will focus on the reporting requirements and give you an overview of common air, water, and waste reports, the thresholds that require these reports be completed, the systems used to report, clarification on what is included, and submittal deadlines.

 CARB Off-Road Diesel Regulation

-Initial reporting was back in 2009 for all fleet sizes, but did you know that annual reporting has started both large and medium-sized fleets?
-Starting January 1, 2017, medium-sized fleets need to be in compliance with the fleet averages and report prior to March 1, 2017 This 45-minute webinar will give you an overview of regulation, the annual reporting requirements, and describe what upgrade options you can consider to meet the annual performance standards.
+Initial reporting for all fleet sizes to the California Air Resources Board (CARB) occurred back in 2009, but did you know that annual reporting has started for both large and medium-sized fleets?
+Beginning January 1, 2017, medium-sized fleets need to be in compliance with the fleet averages and must be reported prior to March 1, 2017.
+This 45-minute webinar will give you an overview of the regulation and annual reporting requirements and describe what upgrade options you can consider to meet annual performance standards.